DaniDeniz/DavisHandDataset-Events/README.md

-# DavisHandDataset-Events
+# Event-based Manipulation Action Dataset
-This repository contains the Davis Hand Dataset, which represents manipulation actions recorded using event cameras.
+This repository contains the Event-based Manipulation Action Dataset, which represents manipulation actions recorded using event cameras.
 This dataset consists of 30 different manipulation actions using 6 objects.
 The 30 classes included in this dataset are the following:
 - cup
     - drink, pound, shake, move, pour